WardLordRuby/elden_mod_loader_gui/README.md

 * Ability: deserialize backend rust modData to data slint can use
 * Ability: display error message to user in dialog
 * Ability: parse Array of Paths, Paths and bools from ini
-* Abiltiy: only save valid Arrays, Paths, and bools
+* Abiltiy: only read valid Arrays, Paths, and bools
 * Ability: check if directory contains files
 * Ability: try locate a dir on user drive
 * Ability: Togglefiles to on and off state